 Headquarters Warwick, England

-From July - September 2015, Co-operative Energy was the most complained about energy company in the UK per 100,000 customers, and according to The Telegraph, Co-op has been identified as the worst UK energy company for billing errors.
+Around the beginning of 2015 the company had a lot of problems with customer service.
+From July - September 2015, Co-operative Energy was the most complained about energy company in the UK per 100,000 customers, and according to The Telegraph, Co-op was identified as the worst UK energy company for billing errors.

 A massive 86.8% of the 68 reviewers on Trustpilot gave the lowest possible rating, and in the ‘Which?
-Survey’, came 20th out of 22 according to the 8,917 customer reviewers.
-These ratings, however terrible they may seem, are only intensified further given Co-operative Energy’s status as an independent energy company wanting to challenge the Big Six, which will most certainly not happen if something does not change fast.
+Survey’, came 20th out of 22 according to the 8,917 reviewers.

 Below are the respective reviews given from available websites and the amount of reviewers on each